luizaandradeti/azure-aks-kubernetes-java-redis/README.md

 >[!IMPORTANT]
+>
 > Official documentation:
 >
 > https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal?tabs=azure-

-> The context of these perdonal studies is strictly technical.
+> The context of these personal studies is strictly technical.

-> There is no interest whatsoever in addressing political and religious issues.

 > Please do not use any terms out of context.